 *Note participants are to make their own way to workshop location and return to their chosen accommodation.

 Day 1 (Lunch / Dinner)

-Good morning fellow “shutter bugs” – a bright and early 0600 departure from our Alice Springs accommodation and its along the Stuart Highway south of Alice to our destination today – Uluru.
-Our journey of approx 6 hours is interspersed with rest breaks at Stuarts Well Camel Farm, Mt Ebenezer, the Imanpa art gallery, Mount Conner (Atila-the iceman), Salt Pan remnants of the Amadeus Basin and Curtin Springs Cattle Station.
+Good morning fellow “shutter bugs” – a bright and early 0600 departure from our Alice Springs accommodation (1pm pick-up at Yulara/Ayers Rock Resort/Airport) and its along the Stuart Highway south of Alice to our destination today – Uluru.
+Our journey of approx 6 hours is interspersed with rest breaks at Stuarts Well Camel Farm, Mt Ebenezer and the Imanpa art gallery, Mount Conner (Atila-the iceman), Salt Pan remnants of the Amadeus Basin and Curtin Springs Cattle Station.
 Along the way Ivan will talk about photography and answer your technical and creative questions.

-After lunch we will depart for the afternoon at Uluru (Ayers Rock).
-The afternoon will provide excellent photo opportunities at specially selected locations around Uluru including base walks.
+Arriving at our bush camp at Yulara approx 12.30, we will lunch and then depart for the afternoon at Uluru (Ayers Rock).
+For those joining us at Uluru, we will collect you from a point previously arranged dependent on your arrival time.
+The afternoon will provide excellent photo opportunities at specially selected locations around Uluru plus the Mala, Kuniya and Base Walk.

 Day 2 (Breakfast / Lunch / Dinner)

 It’s up before the birds, breakfast, pack and break camp as we depart to a location to take in the dawning of the new day and sunrise over Uluru and Kata Tjuta.
 The freshness of the new day, new light and the early morning sky is a breathtaking and moving experience, and perfect for capturing that perfect landscape.